forrest79/phpgsql/docs/db.md

 ## Getting notices

 In PostgreSQL a notice can be raised.
 This is very handy for development purposes (debugging).
-Notices can be read with the `getNotices(bool $clearAfterRead = TRUE)` method.
+Notices can be read with the `getNotices(bool $clearAfterRead = true)` method.
 You can call this function after the query or at the end of the PHP script.
-If you pass `FALSE` as a parameter, notices won't be cleared after read.
+If you pass `false` as a parameter, notices won't be cleared after read.

 ```php
 $connection->execute('DO $BODY$ BEGIN RAISE NOTICE \'Test notice\'; END; $BODY$ LANGUAGE plpgsql;');